-Serbia: EMS signed loan and grant agreement on Trans-Balkan corridor29.
-March 2017. / News Serbia Energy
+Serbia: EMS signed loan and grant agreement on Trans-Balkan corridor, News Serbia Energy

 Serbian electricity transmission system operator EMS has signed an agreement with German KfW Bank on a loan for the construction of a part of Trans-Balkan corridor, namely Kragujevac-Kraljevo section.

 The loan worth 15 million euros will provide funds for the second section of the first phase of TransBalkan corridor construction in Serbia.
 The loan repayment period is 12 years, with a grace period of three years, while the guarantees are provided by the Government of Serbia.
 At the same time, an agreement on a grant of 6.5 million euros under the Investment Framework for Western Balkans (WBIF) was also signed.
 The remainder of the funds needed for the construction of this section will be provided by EMS.